rsyslog/rsyslog/source/installation/packages.rst

   multiple of these packages.
 What exactly is available and how it is named depends on the distro.
 This unfortunately is a bit inconsistent.
-  Usually, it is a good guess that the package is intuitively named, e.g. "rsyslog-mysql" for the MySQL component and "rsyslog-elasticsearch" for ElasticSearch support.
+  Usually, it is a good guess that the package is intuitively named, e.g. "rsyslog-mysql" for the MariaDB/MySQL component and "rsyslog-elasticsearch" for ElasticSearch support.
 If in doubt, it is suggested to use the distro's package manager and search for "rsyslog*".